ReddyDivya/rd-namaste-javaScript/Season1/Ep-6-Undefined-vs-Not-defined.md

-# Episode 6: Undefined vs not defined in JS
+# Episode 6: undefined vs not defined in JavaScript

 ## Undefined
 - Undefined is a special keyword, separate memory is created too.
 It can be assigned with value in the later part of the code.